MurderAxolotl/stylesheets/docs/unified_spotify.md

 | THEO'S PRESET | Made For<br>Soundtrack your day<br>Your top mixes<br>Your playlists |

 Please note, this feature only works if your display language is set to English!
 Leave it set to "Everything" if your display language is NOT English

+## IMPORTANT NOTES

+[1] - Option only applies when sidebar is in docked / "minimized" form (where you can only see icons)

 ## PREVIEW IMAGES